Leonardo da Vinci’s Christ painting sells for record $450M

 In New York, where no museum owns a Leonardo, art lovers lined up outside Christie’s Rockefeller Center headquarters on Tuesday to view “Salvator Mundi.”

-Svetla Nikolova, who is from Bulgaria but lives in New York, called the painting “spectacular.”
+Svetla Nikolova, who’s from Bulgaria but lives in New York, called the painting “spectacular.”

 “It’s a once-in-a-lifetime experience,” she said.
 “It should be seen.
 It’s wonderful it’s in New York.
 I’m so lucky to be in New York at this time.”